Kristen Luong Aug 25, 2024

 4. It Controls Risks

 Traditional methods are prone to high risks because problems often emerge late in the project lifecycle when they are costlier and more difficult to address.
 Agile’s iterative approach allows teams to identify and mitigate risks early and continuously.
+This significantly reduces the cost of software development.

 Regular feedback loops, sprint reviews, and retrospectives help in addressing potential issues before they escalate, ensuring a more controlled and lower-risk development process.